Wisconsin judge pleads not guilty to helping a man evade federal immigration agents

 John Vaudreuil, a former federal prosecutor in Wisconsin who isn’t involved in Dugan’s or Flores-Ruiz’s cases, said the Trump administration seems to want to make an example out of Dugan.
 U.S. Attorney General Pam Bondi or Deputy Attorney General Todd Blanche, rather than the U.S. attorney in Milwaukee, are likely making the decisions on how to proceed, making it less likely prosecutors will reduce the charges against Dugan in a deal, he said.

-Her attorneys will likely try to push the case to a jury trial, Vaudreuil said, because they know that “people feel very strongly about the way the president and administration is conducting immigration policy.”
+Her attorneys will likely try to push for a jury trial, Vaudreuil predicted, because they know that “people feel very strongly about the way the president and administration is conducting immigration policy.”

+Dugan is represented by some of Wisconsin's most accomplished lawyers.
+Biskupic was a federal prosecutor for 20 years and served seven years as U.S. attorney in Milwaukee.
+Paul Clement, meanwhile, is a former U.S. solicitor general who has argued more than 100 cases in front of the U.S. Supreme Court.
+Both were appointed to jobs by former Republican President George W. Bush.

-Associated Press writer Scott Bauer in Madison, Wisconsin, contributed to this report.
+Associated Press reporters Scott Bauer in Madison, Wisconsin, and Laura Bargfeld contributed to this report.

 Credit: AP